 - 4.1.
 The performance of the student in each semester shall be evaluated subject -wise with a maximum of 100 marks for theory and 75 marks for practical subject.
-In addition, mini-project, Comprehensive Viva-Voce (CV) shall be evaluated for 50 marks each and the project work shall be evaluated for 100 - 4.2.
-For theory subjects, the distribution shall be 30 marks for Internal Evaluation (20 marks for internal test and 10 marks for assignment or field work/group task / online test) and 70 marks for the End- - 4.3.
+In addition, mini-project, Comprehensive Viva-Voce (CV) shall be evaluated for 50 marks each and the project work shall be evaluated for 100 marks. - 4.2.
+For theory subjects, the distribution shall be 30 marks for Internal Evaluation (20 marks for internal test and 10 marks for assignment or field work/group task / online test) and 70 marks for the End-Examination. - 4.3.
 During the semester there shall be 2 tests for theory subjects.
 In each Internal test there shall be one compulsory (short answers) question and 3 descriptive questions are to be answered.
 The duration of internal test will be for 2 hours.
 First test to be conducted in 3 units and second test to be conducted in the remaining 3 units of each subject.
 For awarding of 20 Internal marks the performance of the student in two Internal examinations conducted one in the middle of the semester and the other towards the end of the semester giving a weight age of 0.75 for the better score and 0.25 for the other score will be considered.
-There shall be two assignments (only online submission of Assignments will be accepted) in each subject (problem based/ field work/group task/Online test) for award of 10 marks so that internal Component (marks) will be 30 marks (20 marks for internal test+10 marks for assignments / field work/group task).
-Out of these two internal tests one internal test for 20 marks will be conducted in online mode.
+There shall be two assignments (only online submission of Assignments will be accepted) in each subject (problem based/ field work/group task/Online test) for award of 10 marks so that internal Component (marks) will be 30 marks (20 marks for internal test for 20 marks will be conducted in online mode.